Wardour Street

 Wardour Street (/ˈwɔːrdɔːr/) is a street in Soho, City of Westminster, London.
 It is a one-way street that runs north from Leicester Square, through Chinatown, across Shaftesbury Avenue to Oxford Street.
-Throughout the 20th century the street became a centre for the British film industry and the popular music scene.
+Throughout the 20th century the West End street became a centre for the British film industry and the popular music scene.

 History

 There has been a thoroughfare on the site of Wardour Street on maps and plans since they were first printed, the earliest being Elizabethan.
 In 1585, to settle a legal dispute, a plan of what is now the West End was prepared.
 The dispute was about a field roughly where Broadwick Street is today.
 The plan was very accurate and clearly gives the name Colmanhedge Lane to this major route across the fields from what is described as "The Waye from Vxbridge to London" (Oxford Street) to what is now Cockspur Street.
 The old plan shows that this lane follows the modern road almost exactly, including bends at Brewer Street and Old Compton Street.

 The road is also a major thoroughfare on Faithorne and Newcourt's map surveyed between 1643 and 1647.
 Although they do not give it a name, it is shown to have about 24 houses, and additionally a large "Gaming House" roughly on the present-day northwest corner of Leicester Square.
 The map also shows a large windmill, about 50 yards to the west of what is now St Anne's Church, roughly on the current alignment of Great Windmill Street.

 The name Colmanhedge Lane did not last, and a 1682 map by Ogilby and Morgan shows the lane split into three parts.
 The northern part is shown as SO HO, the middle part Whitcomb Street and the remainder, from James Street south, is Hedge Lane.
 It is not clear from the map where the boundary between SO HO and Whitcombe Street is—probably somewhere between Compton Street and Gerrard Street.
 These three names are on the Morden and Lea map of 1682.